Chaos995/TP_Chaos_2024/README.md

 file_creation(); //create a .txt file based on the info from the previous array of struct. (admin)

-mofify(); //allow only admins to modify certain info in the .txt file, where books info is. (admin)
+modify(); //allow only admins to modify certain info in the .txt file, where books info is. (admin)

 delete_book(); //also only allows the admins to delete a certain book from the .txt file. (admin)

 rechercher(); //allows all users to search for a certain book. (both)

-Trie(); //sort the books based on category or alphabetical order (alphabetical order is a work in progress), it branch into two functions, by_order, and by_categorie. (both)
+Trie(); //sort the books based on category or price, it branches into two functions, by_order, and by_categorie. (both)

---wrote by Marouane
+--written by Marouane